isa-ulisboa/msc-gis/exercises/msc-gis-ex02_QGIS_explore.md

 - Inside, create a folder for the current exercise named `Ex02`
-- Download from Fenix (menu Exercises -> QGIS) the file [Ex1CLC.zip](https://fenix.isa.ulisboa.pt/downloadFile/844497944593813/ex1CLC.zip) for the Exercise 02, to your folder Ex02 (you need to be logged in in Fenix)
+- Download from Fenix (menu Exercises -> QGIS) the file [Ex1CLC.zip](https://fenix.isa.ulisboa.pt/downloadFile/844497944593813/ex1CLC.zip) for the Exercise 02, to your folder Ex02 (you need to be logged-in in Fenix)
 - Unzip the file Ex1CLC.zip.
 This should create a new folder containing a QGIS project file `CLC.qgz` and a folder `DataIn` containing 3 geographic data sets (files `Waterlines.gpkg`, `Portalegre.gpkg`, `COS2007l2.gpkg`.
 The file format is gpkg, meaning GeoPackage file format.
-It also contains a csv table.
+It also contains a csv table named `CLC1`.
 The meaning of these datasets is:
     - water streams for Portugal (line features)
     - freguesia (smaller administrative unit in Portugal) of the municipality Portalegre (polygon features)